-For a symmetric cipher object, this attribute determines whether the key can encrypt.
+For a symmetric cipher object, this attribute and the object's mode determines whether the key can encrypt or sign (SMAC).

-A symmetric key that can sign is used for performing an HMAC computation.
-This signature can be checked by another entity that knows the HMAC secret key in order to validate the source of the information.
+A symmetric key that can sign is used for performing an HMAC or an SMAC computation.
+This signature can be checked by another entity that knows the HMAC or SMAC secret key in order to validate the source of the information.